mlees21/malaria_proj/README.md

 1. Alignment with broader health and development goals

 ### Global Burden of Malaria
-In 2017 there were 219 million malaria cases, 435,000 deaths in 87 endemic countries
+In 2017 there were 219 million malaria cases, 435,000 deaths in 87 endemic countries.

 Malaria is a preventable and curable life-threatening disease caused by parasites that are transmitted to people through mosquitoes.